Albert-Pumar/Support-Platform-Stack/README.md

 An internal AI-powered support platform built to replace a fragmented workflow where agents juggled Outlook, Sentry, and the production database across separate tabs to answer every ticket.

-The platform centralises the full support loop: emails arrive from Outlook, an AI pipeline classifies them, pulls context from three data sources, and drafts a reply in the customer's language — all before the agent opens the ticket.
+The platform centralises the full support loop: emails arrive from Outlook, an AI pipeline classifies them, pulls context from three data sources, and drafts a reply in the customer's language, all before the agent opens the ticket.
 The agent reviews, edits if needed, and sends.
 The reply lands in the customer's original Outlook thread.

 ---